Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 - Unreliable in novel contexts where patterns differ from training data
 - Difficult to control or align with human values
 - Prone to generating harmful biases and misinformation
-- Unable to recognize their own limitations or uncertainties
+- Unable to recognise their own limitations or uncertainties

 For low-stakes applications (creative writing prompts, brainstorming aids), lack of understanding may be acceptable.
 But for high-stakes domains (medical diagnosis, legal advice, autonomous vehicles),